USNC TAG for IEC TC 113

 IEC/TS 62565-4-2, Nanomanufacturing - Material specifications - Part 4-2: Detail specification for luminescent nanomaterials for general lighting applications

-This is an approved new work Item, currently in the working draft stage
+This is an approved work Item currently in the working draft stage

 IEC/TS 62607-3-2: Nanomanufacturing - Key control characteristics - Part 3-2: Luminescent nanomaterials - Mass of quantum dot dispersion

 IEC/IEEE TS 62659, Large scale manufacturing of nanoelectronics.

-This is in the Committee Draft for Voting stage.
+This is entering the Final Draft International Standard stage.

 Become a TAG member today!

 Why should you become a TAG member?
 See why IEC standards work is important to companies already participating and video testimonials on the benefits of electrotechnical standardization.

 Standardization drives the commercial landscape.
 Those who drive standards hold the high ground on the commercialization of their products.
 If you don't drive, you follow!